lewis-revill/morello-sdk/docs/LTP.md

-# Build the Linux Test Project (LTP) for morello using morello-pcuabi-env
+# Build the Linux Test Project (LTP) for morello using morello-sdk

-This document covers the steps to build the [Linux Test Project](https://git.morello-project.org/morello/morello-linux-ltp) for morello using morello-pcuabi-env.
+This document covers the steps to build the [Linux Test Project](https://git.morello-project.org/morello/morello-linux-ltp) for morello using morello-sdk.

 ## Usage